YuneGit/Yuneify/README.md

 Yuneify is a project that improves and speeds up your workflow in **REAPER**.
 These scripts automate various tasks related to MIDI manipulation, plugin management, and track management using REAPER's API and GPT-powered suggestions.

 The scripts are designed to work with **REAPER's distant API**, enabling remote control of REAPER from Python.
-Yuneify.py enables it and provides a UI to run the scripts.
+Running Yuneify.py will enable it and provides a UI to run the scripts.

-To enable the **REAPER's distant API** you can also run the following command in your terminal (make sure your terminal is open in the project directory)
+Alternatively, to manually enable the **REAPER's distant API** you can also run the following command in your terminal (make sure your terminal is open in the project directory)
 ```bash
 pip install -r requirements.txt
 python -c "import reapy; reapy.configure_reaper()"